imqueue/imqueue.com/tutorial/api-service.md

 ### Querying The Services

-So, finally, when building a GraphQL schema we are ready to query our services.
+So, finally, while building a GraphQL schema we are ready to query our services.
 For example, consider we want to query a list of car brands:

 ~~~typescript